FlameDevV2/FlameDevV2.githuh.io/README.md

 ## Magma Launcher

 Magma Launcher is one of the earliest Eaglercraft Launchers, designed for easy hosting and universal usage.
+Its latest version is 2.1 with enhanced user experience.

 ## Installation